 The leadership structure of the Center for Urban Population Health is unique in that it employs a Director and Associate Directors who also maintain administrative and/or academic affiliations and responsibilities.
 The Center's directorship strategically develops the Center's population health activities while maintaining a strong connectedness with the University of Wisconsin–Milwaukee, the University of Wisconsin School of Medicine and Public Health, and Aurora Health Care.
 These connections allow the Center's leadership to bring a broad perspective to the table when leading the Center.

-The Center is led by the Interim Director, David Frazer, MPH.
-In addition to strategic planning and leadership of the Center, David is supporting the Center's Institutional Leadership Committee in planning and transitioning between directors.
+The Center is led by the Director, Lisa Berger, PhD.
+In addition to strategic planning and leadership of the Center, Lisa is supporting the Center's Institutional Leadership Committee in realizing the mission within the three founding institutions.

 Dennis Baumgardner, M.D., Associate Director for Health Services Initiatives, also provides academic and administrative leadership of the Aurora UW Medical Group, and serves as a Professor of Family Medicine at the University of Wisconsin School of Medicine and Public Health.